jsb58p/CS449---Software-Engineering-Project/README.md

 ---

+To add the JavaFX .jar files to the project:

+Right click the project folder > Properties > select “Java Build Path” in the left-side pane > select “Modulepath” in the main window > Add External Jars > In the window that opens, navigate to “path\to\javafx-sdk-24.0.2\lib” > select all .jar files > Open > Apply

+--

 To link the JavaFX library with the program using it:

 Right click the program > Run > Run Configurations > select the program in the left-side pane > Under VM arguments enter: --module-path "path\to\javafx-sdk-24.0.2\lib" --add-modules javafx.controls,javafx.fxml

+--

-(Change file path as necessary to the javafx sdk lib folder.)
+(Change file paths to the javafx sdk lib folder.)

 ---

-## Sprint 1:
+## Sprint 0:

 The program source files SOSGameGUI.java and the UnitTest.java are located in:
-- SOSJavaFX/src/sprint1/product
+- SOSJavaFX/src/sprint0/product
--  SOSJavaFX/src/sprint1/test
+- SOSJavaFX/src/sprint0/test

-Note: The GUI does not scale with the window yet.